Larkin scores 2 in Red Wings’ 3-2 OT win over Sabres

 BUFFALO, N.Y. – Dylan Larkin scored the tying goal in regulation and notched the game-winner 2:07 into overtime to give the Detroit Red Wings a 3-2 comeback win over the Buffalo Sabres on Monday before a sparse crowd in snowbound western New York.

+“Very satisfying,” Larkin said.
+“It’s real nice to get this one done in overtime.”

-Vladislav Namestnikov also scored for the Red Wings, who beat Buffalo for the second time in three days and improved to 4-4-2 over the past 10 games.
-Alex Nedelkovic made 26 saves.
+Vladislav Namestnikov added a short-handed goal for the Red Wings, who swept Buffalo in a home-and-home series to snap an 0-4-2 skid on the road and improve to 4-4-2 over the past 10 games.
+Alex Nedeljkovic made 26 saves.

+“It’s a huge two points to be able to come back,” Detroit coach Jeff Blashill said.
+“Finding ways to win on the road can, for certain, breed confidence.”

 Not many witnessed the impressive comeback.
-A storm that dumped around 2 feet of snow in the region limited attendance to around 1,000 at KeyBank Center
+Paid attendance was logged at 8,839, but a storm that dumped around 2 feet of snow in the region limited the crowd to around 1,000 at KeyBank Center.

+“We knew it was going to be a tough game,” Larkin said.
+“We come here, snowstorm and a lot of factors outside of hockey that we have to deal with.
+But I think you’re seeing a common theme here with Ned showing up and bailing us out.”

 Larkin’s winning goal came on a wrist shot from the high slot after a giveaway by Jokiharju.